 Until the end of the 19th century, the village was largely self sufficient with 45 occupations recorded in the second half of the 19th century.

 The population in 1801 was very similar to that cited in the Doomesday Book in 1086.
 Throughout the 1800s, the population varied between 183 and 301, according to the prosperity of farming at the time.
 It rose to 388 by 1911, declining sharply following the First World War.

 In the first part of the 1900s, the population rose at a steady rate, with a sharp increase in the late 1960s.
 This was primarily due to the development of Oak tree Close and Moreton Paddox.

 By 2001, there was a further increase following the developments of Wilcox Leys, John Taylor Way and Chestnut Grove in the 1990s, as well as a further increase in students at the college.

-The next Parish Council Meeting is on 18th September in the Village Hall at 7.30pm - All welcome
+The next Parish Council Meeting 18th March 2024 in the Room at the Church at 7.30pm

 Definitive Footpath map.